HostactylDevelopment/HostactylForPterodactylv1/README.md

 # Features:

-- A Landing Page (You can customize it further yourself.)

 - Login Page

 - Register Page

 - Dashboard (View Resources, Edir your Server, Delete your server &amp; more!)

-- Earning Methods (AFK and Linkvertise (Soon).)
+- Earning Methods (AFK and Linkvertise.)
+(Linkvertise will be available in the next update.)

 - Create Server Page